nightroman/FarNet/PowerShellFar/README.md

 `[Del]` in the background job list stops running background jobs.

-It is not normally possible to stop commands started from event handlers like editor and panel events.
-Design such code carefully and test it well before adding to handlers.
+It is not normally possible to stop commands started from event handlers.

 *********************************************************************
 ## Command line